drunkleen/leenfetch/README.md

 C:\Users\<username>\AppData\Roaming\leenfetch\config.jsonc
 ```

 The file uses JSON with comments (JSONC), so you can keep inline explanations next to your settings.
-It combines the previous trio of files into three sections:
+It combines the previous trio of files into a single document with clear sections:

 - `flags` — Controls display and formatting options for each block.
-- `toggles` — Controls which information blocks are shown or hidden.
+- `modules` *(alias `layout`)* — Controls the order, headings, and custom rows in the output.
-- `modules` — Controls the order, headings, and custom rows in the output.
+- *(optional)* `logo` — Override ASCII art source, colors, and padding.

 ### flags section

 The `flags` object lets you fine-tune how each block of information is displayed.
 Pick ASCII art, choose units, and decide how detailed each line should be.
+Notable options include `distro_display` for OS formatting, `package_managers` for package summaries, `uptime_shorthand` and `os_age_shorthand` for duration formatting, plus boolean switches for CPU details, shell paths, and refresh rates.

 > If input is piped into `leenfetch`, the ASCII logo from `ascii_distro` or `custom_ascii_path` is ignored and the piped content is used instead.